MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [] - Pull in latest animation changes.
 - [] - Implement Content Importer, Processor and Writer for: animation files, tileset files and tiled map files.
 (Supposed to be much faster).
 - [] - Refactoring of the Pathfinding namespace.
 - [] - Things like trees should be a special StaticEntity.
 StaticEntities should be allowed to specify Update routines within the designated MapScript.